alt-design/Alt-Redirect-Addon/README.md

 You'll see your query string in the list.

-#### Defaults

-We've provided a few default query strings that will be stripped.
-They're added as regular items when you install the addon.

-If you don't want / need these, simply delete them!

 #### Artisan Command

 We have provided an Artisan command to force the creation of defaults.